Skip to main content

 Malta provides several visa types for foreign nationals, including options for tourism, business, and medical purposes.
 For those planning to work in Malta, there are two primary visa categories:

-- National Long-Stay Visa (D Visa): Required for individuals planning to work or reside in Malta for over three months, the D Visa also applies to students.
-In addition to the D Visa, foreign employees will need an employment license—Malta’s version of a work permit.
+• National Long-Stay Visa (D Visa): Required for individuals planning to work or reside in Malta for over three months.
+In addition to the D Visa, third-country nationals generally require a Single Permit or another relevant employment-related residence permit.

 Essential Requirements for Malta Work Visas